Sun-Lab-NBB/sl-micro-controllers/README.md

 ## Versioning

-This project uses [semantic versioning](https://semver.org/).
-See the [tags on this repository](https://github.com/Sun-Lab-NBB/sl-micro-controllers/tags) for the available project releases.
+This library uses [semantic versioning](https://semver.org/).
+See the [tags on this repository](https://github.com/Sun-Lab-NBB/sl-micro-controllers/tags) for the available releases.

 ---